Diegollmll/HaulmasterAppAndroid/PROJECT_CONTEXT.md

 hilt-android = { id = "com.google.dagger.hilt.android", version.ref = "hilt" }
 ```

+When promt:
+- Check the Codebase as much as possible to keep context

 When adding new dependencies:
 - Always add them to `libs.versions.toml` first
 - Follow the existing versioning pattern